-Total pension liability was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2014, and rolling forward the total pension liability to June 30, 2015.
-The financial reporting actuarial valuation as of June 30, 2014 used the following methods and assumptions, applied to all prior periods included in the measurement:
+Total pension liability was determined by applying update procedures to a financial reporting actuarial valuation as of June 30, 2015, and rolling forward the total pension liability to June 30, 2016.
+The financial reporting actuarial valuation as of June 30, 2015 used the following methods and assumptions, applied to all prior periods included in the measurement:

-Actuaria l Metl hods and Assum ptions ---------- -------- ------ ----- ------- --------
+Actuarial Methods and A Assumptions ------------------------- -------------

+Actualiai Methods and Assumptions

-Valuation Date June 30, 2014
+Valuation Date June 30, 2015

-Measurement Date June 30, 2015
+Measurement Date June 30, 2016

 Experience Study July 1, 1997 through June 30, 2011

 Actuarial Cost Method Entry Age Normal

 Discount Rate 7.65%

 Investment Rate of Return 7.50%

 Consumer Price Inflation 2.75%

 Wage Growth 3.00%

-Mortality assumptions are based on mortality rates resulting from the most recent CalPERS experience study adopted by the CalPERS Board.
-For purposes of the post-retirement mortality rates, those revised rates include five years of projected ongoing mortality improvement using Scale AA published by the Society of Actuaries.
+Mortality assumptions are based on CalPERS specific membership data and mortality rates resulting from the most recent CalPERS experience study adopted by the CalPERS Board.
+The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.